AnkitNigam1985/stratascratch.github.io/SQL Lectures/basics-of-a-query.md

-# SQL Lecture 1 - Basics of a query
+# Basics of a SQL query

 ## Data